 Multimedia Project Studio

-The Multimedia Project Studio are specialized computer labs servicing Duke's students, faculty and staff that specialize in tools for the production of multimedia and graphic content.The MPS is not a general computing lab and those patrons not engaged in media creation activities will be asked to leave regardless of the current utilization of other lab workstations.
+The Multimedia Project Studios are specialized computer labs servicing Duke's students, faculty and staff that specialize in tools for the production of multimedia and graphic content.The MPS is not a general computing lab and those patrons not engaged in media creation activities will be asked to leave regardless of the current utilization of other lab workstations.

 - MPS East